 If the major nodes have advanced information analysis and reconstruction capabilities, and if the information that can be transmitted to other nodes connected to the major nodes can be advanced, then "preferred distributed information consumption" is constructed.

-A smart node is not a network type vulnerable to incitement, nor is it a mass media type vulnerable to authority getting out of control.
-Smartnodes are "correct distributed information consumption".
+Smart Nodes is not a network type vulnerable to corrective incitement, nor is it a mass media type vulnerable to authority getting out of control.
+Smart Nodes could provide stable information consumption on the internet.

 This is not so new.
 Books, magazines, bookstores, and libraries have played this role in the history.
 However, in the Internet far superior to "pre-digital" in terms of information distribution volume and liquidity, the effective function to play this role has not been built yet.

 People's time spent for digital media continues to expand every year.
 In particular, mobile contact has been filled up to fine-grained free time since the spread of mobile.
 If that time is wasted because of poor quality content, it is a huge loss too.
 Moreover, a mechanism to make the loss a habit is working behind the service.
 In addition, during elections, it can be an amplifier of populism and act as a propaganda machine.
-In other words, human beings create a very stupid equipment and are pasionate about its development.
+In other words, human beings create a very stupid equipment fooling themself.

 The way people consume content has also returned to private places like messaging and chat in recent years.
 The trend is “From viral to tribal”.
 During the viral era, snack contents such as "What Colors Are This Dress?" are liked, but it was mostly thanks to the Facebook and Twitter algorithms.
 Now people are starting to form "tribes" and what kind of information is preferred there?